calcore-io/calvos/calvos-engine/README.md

 The generated code is aimed to be easily ported by providing a set of APIs where the user needs to instrument code for the integration of the interaction layer into the target's MCU HAL.
 Also, the generated code provides APIs for direct interaction with CAN signals of the defined network by the application layers.

-Initial version of the CAN IL is available.
+Initial version of the CAN IL is available (beta version).

 Future developments will follow in this intended order: